taetscher/ICARUS/README.md

 RMSPROP testing (with --momentum 0.9 and --lr 0.00008)
 - **362050** (74.5%, med conf: 0.88, however also pretty error-prone)

-ADAM
+ICARUSv2, ADAM
 - asdf

+ICARUSv3, RMSPROP

 ICARUS was trained using the tiny-yolo-voc.cfg file from [pjreddie.com](https://pjreddie.com/darknet/yolo/).
 It was trained using the RMSPROP Optimizer and the following commands:
 `python flow --model cfg/tiny-yolo-ICARUSv2.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --gpu 0.77 --load -1 --batch 10`

 At first I trained it with a batch size of 8 and 4 subdivisions.
 After stagnating in training I moved to batch size of 8 and 0 subdivisions.